How to apply - Vice-Chancellor's Scholars

 • Your relevant academic, extracurricular and leadership activities;

-2. Two recommendation or reference letters from teachers, community leaders or colleagues from organisations you have worked for.
-If the letters are not written in English, please attach translated versions of them.
+3. Two recommendation or reference letters from teachers, community leaders or colleagues from organisations you have worked for.

-3. A digital portfolio describing yourself, highlighting your participation in extracurricular activities and your achievements.
+Describing yourself, highlighting your participation in extracurricular activities and your achievements.
 This may include:

 • Leadership in volunteer work or charity groups;